APZConservationResearch/Training-and-management/Coding-etiquette.md

 2. Libraries needed

 ### Annotations
 Inline annotations are essential to readable code.
-These annotations should focus on *why* a piece of code exists rather than *what* a piece of code does
+These annotations should focus on the *why* rather than the *what*.

 ## Tidying Data <a name="section3"></a>